-Your operating system may provide a supported version of Berkeley DB in the base system or as an optional software component.
+Your operating system may provide Berkeley DB, version 4, in the base system or as an optional software component.
 If not, you'll have to obtain and install it yourself.

-Berkeley DB is available from Oracle Corporation's Berkeley DB download page http://www.oracle.com/technology/software/products/berkeley-db/index.html.
+Berkeley DB is available from Sleepycat Software's download page http://www.sleepycat.com/download.html.
 There are several versions available.
-Generally, the most recent release (with published patches) is recommended.
+At the time of this writing, the latest release, version 4.1, is recommended.
 This package is required if you wish to use the

 OpenLDAP is designed to take advantage of threads.
 OpenLDAP supports POSIX pthreads, Mach CThreads, and a number of other varieties. configure will complain if it cannot find a suitable thread subsystem.
 If this occurs, please consult the Software|Installation|Platform Hints section of the OpenLDAP FAQ http://www.openldap.org/faq/.

 slapd(8) supports TCP Wrappers (IP level access control filters) if preinstalled.
 Use of TCP Wrappers or other IP-level access filters (such as those provided by an IP-level firewall) is recommended for servers containing non-public information.

 Now you should probably run the configure script with the --help option.
 This will give you a list of options that you can change when building OpenLDAP.
 Many of the features of OpenLDAP can be enabled or disabled using this method.

 The configure script will also look at various environment variables for certain settings.
 These environment variables include:

 |CFLAGS||Specify additional compiler flags|